earthscopeoceans/automaid/README.md

 must be in the "bin" directory and must be named `icdf24_v103_test` and `icdf24_v103ec_test`.

-Finally, ensure the environmental variables:
-(1) $MERMAID, itself a directory containing "server/" and "processed/", and (2) $AUTOMAID, the path to this cloned directory, containing "scripts/", are defined in your system.
+Finally, ensure the environmental variable, `MERMAID`, is set as a directory containing "server/" and "processed/" subdirectories.
+These defaults may be overridden at execution using the `--server` and `--processed` arguments.

 ### 2. USAGE